Skip to Content

 Holdbacks

-Although holdbacks are still hooks, they are those types of hooks that you hang up before hanging the curtain on them.
-A curtain rod is not required when using hooks.
+Although holdbacks are still hooks, they are those types that you hang up before hanging the curtain on them.
+A rod is not required when using these.

 You can utilize one if you want, but it will not be required.
 Alternatively, you hang the holdbacks on the corners before hanging the curtain.